About Credit Cards

 Step 3- If the number you have got from step 2 is not divisible by 10, the credit card number is fake.

 Since the above number is 67 and it is not divisible by 10, this credit card number that we started with in step 1 is fake.
 Apart from these, a CVV and issue and expiration dates are assigned to your card.
 CVV are security codes for different card providers.

 When you get a credit card, a billing date will be mentioned on the document provided with the card.
 This is the date on which your bill will be generated for the given billing cycle which you are required to pay on or before the due date.
 The outstanding amount on your card will be shown as- Minimum amount due and total amount due.
 The total amount due is what you are required to pay.
 However, if you cannot afford to pay the total outstanding amount, the bank gives you the option to pay the ‘minimum amount due’.
 When you pay the minimum due amount, no late payment fee will be levied.
 However, the bank will charge interest on the remaining balance for as long as it stays in your account.
 So it is advised to always pay the total amount due on your card so you can save on the late payment fee as well as interest charges.

-Total Amount Due- This is the total amount that you have to pay towards your card.
+Total Amount Due- This is the total amount that you have to pay for your card.

-Minimum Amount Due- This is minimum amount you must pay in order to avoid any late payment charges.
+Minimum Amount Due- This is the minimum amount you must pay to avoid any late payment charges.

 Billing Date- This is the date on which your card statement is generated.

 Billing Cycle- This is the period between two billing dates.